imalitavakoli/learn-es6/README.md

 ```

 ## Symbols
 Symbol is a new primitive type in ECMAScript 6.
 They are tokens that serve as unique IDs.
 You create symbols via the factory function `Symbol()`.
 They are always unique.
 Each time we create a new symbol, we're actually creating a new unique identifier which never clashes with anything else in our project.
 So that's why it makes them useful in some cases.
 For example when we wanna define a constant!

 In ES5 we used to use two different unique Strings to define constants...
-We should have rely on a String!
+We should have to rely on a String!
 But as we know String is not something unique!
 We may accidentally change them or type them in different places and that will break our constant behavior.
 But now, we can easily use `Symbol()` when defining our constant variables and we're sure that each time we call `Symbol()` it's an unique identifier in our project that never clashes.
 Cool!

 ```javascript
 const COLOR_RED    = Symbol();